spences10/mcp-memory-sqlite/README.md

 # mcp-memory-sqlite

-A personal knowledge graph and memory system for AI assistants using SQLite and vector search.
+A personal knowledge graph and memory system for AI assistants using SQLite with optimized text search.
 Perfect for giving Claude (or any MCP-compatible AI) persistent memory across conversations!

 ## Why Use This?